-In December of 2021, Boardwalk Pipelines paid a distribution of \$102 million to the Company.
+In December of 2022, Boardwalk Pipelines paid a distribution of \$102 million to the Company.

-Boardwalk Pipelines has a senior debt rating of BBB- with a stable outlook from S&P, a senior debt rating of Baa3 with a stable outlook from Moody's and a senior debt rating of BBB- with a positive outlook from Fitch.
+Boardwalk Pipelines has a senior debt rating of BBB- with a stable outlook from S&P, a senior debt rating of Baa2 with a stable outlook from Moody's and a senior debt rating of BBB with a stable outlook from Fitch.